 Publisher with Scratch Books, editor at The Word Factory and Lolli Editions.

-Giselle Leeb’s short story collection, ‘Mammals, I Think We Are Called’, is forthcoming from Salt in October 2022.
+Giselle Leeb’s debut short story collection, ‘Mammals, I Think We Are Called’, Salt (2022) was longlisted for the Edge Hill Short Story Prize 2023..
 Her stories have appeared in publications including Best British Short Stories 2017 (Salt), Ambit, Mslexia, The Lonely Crowd, Black Static, and Lady Churchill’s Rosebud Wristlet.
 She has been placed and shortlisted in competitions including the Ambit, Bridport and Mslexia prizes.
 She is an assistant editor at Reckoning Journal and a Word Factory Apprentice Award winner 2019.
 She was chosen to attend the David Higham Associates New Writers’ open week in 2021.
 She grew up in South Africa and lives in Nottingham.
 She works as a web designer/developer when not writing.

 Lily is a young writer/theatre maker based in London.
 She has written several short stories and publishes them on her podcast ‘Tongue Torn’ which can be found on Apple Podcasts and Spotify.
 This year, she is taking her play ‘The Worst Thing You Could Do’ to the Edinburgh Fringe Festival.
 Lily has been part of the Word Factory team since October 2020 and absolutely loves the community.
 Through Word Factory, she has had the chance to read several wonderful short story collections and talk to the fascinating people behind them; an endeavor which she finds thrilling.